vippsas/vipps-login-api/vipps-login-from-QR-api-howitworks.md

-# Vipps Login from QR-coe API: How It Works
+# Vipps Login from QR-code API: How It Works

 Let your customers register or login based on scanning a QR-code.